davidwhitney/deployd-micro/README.md

 - deployd.watchman => an optional system service installed side by side with deployd, offers a REST interface to trigger deployments and query a servers current state
 - deployd-remote => an optional component that turns a command line call into a watchman API call to trigger deployments remotely
 - deployd-package => a quick and dirty auto-packager that creates a NuGet package out of a directory
+- deployd-mothership => an optional environment grouping and deployment app to trigger deployments visually and radiate status

 The idea is that you can chain these tools into any configuration you wish.